aronerben/arithmetic-parser/README.md

 # arithmetic-parser
 Parser/interpreter/evaluator for arithmetic expressions, written in Java.
 Written to learn.
-Not suitable for situation that requires fast and reliable parsing/evaluation.
+Not suitable for situations that require fast and reliable parsing/evaluation.
-Some expression that can be (correctly) evaluated, the output is always a double:
+Some expressions that can be (correctly) evaluated (output is always a double):
 - "2-1"
   - result: 1
 - "2^3-1"